eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

   - Ignore error referencing "./Device/Vendor/MSFT/Policy/ConfigOpoerations/ADMXInstall/Receiver/Properties/Policy/FakePolicy/Version.
 This is an expected error the informs you that Intune is working properly.
 See: https://www.reddit.com/r/Intune/comments/n8u51x/intune_fakepolicy_not_found_error/

 # Audit
-Here is the results of an audit of a workstation after running Hardening Kitty Audit procedure (https://github.com/scipag/HardeningKitty) against the Windows 10 Enterprise benchmark.
-NOTE: The Win10 Enterprise benchmark contains some settings that are not included in the CIS Intune benchmark.
+Here is the results of an audit of a workstation after running Hardening Kitty Audit (https://github.com/scipag/HardeningKitty) against the **Windows 10 Enterprise benchmark**.

+NOTE: The Windows 10 Enterprise benchmark audit below contains some settings that are not included in the Intune benchmark.
+The CIS sections below will not map 1-to-1 with the Intune benchmark.
+If anyone has a public domain tool that will audit against the Intune benchmark, feel free to recommend it.
+For the most part, the Enterprise benchmark contains more security settings than the Intune benchmark.
+Auditing against it should provide good coverage of the Intune benchmark.

 | CIS Section | CIS Description | Result | Notes |
 | :---------- | :-------------- | :----- | :---- |